-All told, Ford went on to become the #1 car stock of the year, making 179% gain in those 12 months, beating out Tesla.
+All told, Ford went on to become the #1 car stock of the year, making a 179% gain in those 12 months and even beating out Tesla.

 And one of our members, Michael K., said that over the whole year, he captured a total gain of 123%.
-Another play I recommended...
-Jasper Therapeutics also gave readers the chance to double their money...
+Another play I recommended, Jasper Therapeutics, also gave readers the chance to double their money...
 But in a MUCH quicker time frame.
-We recommended it on October 7, 2021, and by October 13, we closed out a partial gain of 100%...
+We recommended it on October 7, 2021, and by October 13, we’d closed out a partial gain of 100%.
 And even after the stock fell back down to earth while we were holding the remainder of our position...
 We still were able to close out the remainder of the position for a total gain of 58%.